Manometer16/Sparks-Foundation-Tasks/README.md

 - **Internship Category** - Data Science and Business Analytics
 - **Internship Duration** - 1 Month ( May-2021 )
 - **Internship Type** - Work from Home

+## Note

+### # Task-1 : Prediction using Supervised ML

+1. Predict the percentage of marks of an student based on the number of study hours.
+2. This is a simple linear regression task as it involves just 2 variables.
+3. Data can be found at [http://bit.ly/w](http://bit.ly/w)
+4. You can use R, Python, SAS Enterprise Miner or any other tool.
+5. What will be predicted score if a student studies for 9.25 hrs/ day?

+### # Task-2 : Prediction using Unsupervised ML

+1. From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.
+2. Use R or Python or perform this task.
+3. Data can be found at [https://bit.ly/3cGyP8j](https://bit.ly/3cGyP8j)